ItalyPaleAle/hereditas/docs-source/content/guides/login-notifications.md

 {{Value2}} (role: {{Value3}}) just logged into your Hereditas box at {{OccurredAt}}!
 ````

-## Next step: Build the static web app
+## Next step: Create the box

-We're finally ready to use the Hereditas CLI to build our static app!
-Follow the next document for how:
+We now have all the information we need to create the Hereditas box in our laptop and start putting content in there.

-<a class="hereditas-button" href="{{< relref "/guides/build-static-web-app.md" >}}">Build the static web app</a>
+<a class="hereditas-button" href="{{< relref "/guides/create-box.md" >}}">Create the box</a>